 \subsection{Evaluated Methods}

-In this section, we present the specific objective functions of the methods selected for evaluation in this work to assess performance equitable fairness in FL.
-These methods aim to reduce disparities in client performance by addressing differences in loss or gradient across clients.
-In what follows, we describe the methods that were evaluated.

-The methods described here introduce tunable parameters that allow control over the trade-off between average performance and fairness.
-When these parameters are set to zero, the objectives reduce to the standard finite-sum formulation described in Equation~\eqref{sec:Problem_Statement:Fedavg}.
-Otherwise, they promote a more uniform distribution of performance across clients, with the intention of improving outcomes for underperforming clients, potentially at the cost of reduced performance for others.
-By adjusting these tunable parameters, the balance between performance and fairness can be fine-tuned to adapt to the specific task requirements.
+In this section, we present the objective functions of the methods evaluated in this work for performance equitable fairness in FL.
+These methods aim to reduce disparities in client performance by addressing differences in client losses or gradients.
+Each method introduces a tunable parameter that controls the trade-off between average performance and fairness.
+When set to zero, the objective reduces to the standard finite-sum formulation in Equation~\eqref{sec:Problem_Statement:Fedavg}; otherwise, it promotes a more uniform distribution of performance across clients, potentially improving outcomes for under-performing clients at the expense of others.